 This tightly packed bundle of nerves is the operating center for our alertness, and while it is extremely powerful and can affect our lives in countless ways, we do need to help it stay on track, particularly if we want to wake up on time.

-While the SCN takes care of the many hormonal and neuronal aspects of our Circadian rhythm, our choices and behavior has a great deal to do with when our body begins to “wake itself up”.
+While the SCN takes care of the many hormonal and neuronal aspects of our Circadian rhythm, our choices and behavior have a great deal to do with when our body begins to “wake itself up”.
 The body prefers to get 7-8 hours of sleep, which is anywhere from 3-5 REM cycles of sleep, depending on how many times you are awoken throughout the night.
-The body also prefers a routine, so if you begin going to bed every night at 10pm, and setting your alarm for 6am, the SCN can definitely get on board with that.
+The body also prefers a routine, so if you begin going to bed every night at 10 pm, and setting your alarm for 6 am, the SCN can definitely get on board with that.

 You see, the body spends a lot of time and energy perfecting this system, and a gradual wake-up makes for a smoother adjustment into the day and a more rested feeling.
 Although many people NEED an alarm clock to pull themselves out of bed, your Circadian rhythm (and your nerves) hate it!
 That sort of jolting shock is disorienting and floods the body with stress hormones, essentially undoing the smooth transitional work your system had been doing while sleeping.

 Over time, if you remain on the same schedule, your body’s clock is so precise that it will occasionally wake up up a few minutes or even seconds before your alarm is set to go off.
 No, you’re not psychic, but your mind is an incredibly powerful thing.
 Research has even shown that if you fall asleep with the idea of waking up at a certain time, or earlier than normal, and measure out the hours, your body will naturally adjust its hormone levels to help you wake up earlier by releasing stress hormones hours earlier than it normally would have!